Platform Income from Multiple Countries?

 Australia's GST on low-value imports applies to non-resident businesses selling digital products to Australian consumers if your Australian turnover exceeds AUD 75,000.
 The rate is 10%.

-For a founder processing sales through Stripe to customers in 30+ countries, the VAT/GST landscape creates obligations in potentially dozens of jurisdictions.
-Most founders either use a Merchant of Record platform (which handles all of this) or are unaware of the obligations.
+If you process sales through Stripe to customers in 30+ countries, you potentially owe VAT or GST in dozens of jurisdictions.
+Most founders either use a Merchant of Record platform (which handles all of this) or have no idea the obligations exist.

-The gap between "I sell digital products globally" and "I have VAT registration obligations in 27 EU member states" is the core structural exposure for platform-dependent founders selling direct.
-This is one reason why the platform risk analysis flags payment processor choice as a structural decision, not just a fee comparison.
+The gap between "I sell digital products globally" and "I have VAT registration obligations in 27 EU member states" is where the exposure lives.
+This is why the platform risk analysis treats payment processor choice as a structural decision, not a fee comparison.

 Platform withholding vs. self-reporting

-Withholding platforms: Some marketplaces withhold tax on your behalf.
-Amazon KDP withholds 30% on US-source royalties paid to non-US persons (unless a tax treaty reduces the rate and you have a valid W-8BEN on file).
-Upwork may withhold on certain payments.
+Withholding platforms: Amazon KDP withholds 30% on US-source royalties paid to non-US persons (unless a tax treaty reduces the rate and you have a valid W-8BEN on file).
+Upwork withholds on certain payments.
 Apple's App Store withholds in some jurisdictions.

 Reporting-only platforms: Stripe reports via 1099-K but does not withhold.
-PayPal reports but generally does not withhold (except for certain backup withholding situations).
+PayPal reports but generally does not withhold (except backup withholding).
 Wise does not withhold.

 Merchant of Record platforms: Paddle, Lemon Squeezy, and (in some configurations) Gumroad act as the seller of record.
-They collect payment from the customer, handle VAT/GST, and pay you a net amount.
-Your tax reporting is simpler — you report the net payout as revenue — but the gross-to-net reconciliation happens on their side.
+They collect payment, handle VAT/GST, and pay you a net amount.
+Your reporting is simpler since you report the net payout as revenue, but the gross-to-net reconciliation happens on their side.

-The structural question: do you know which of your platforms reports what, to which tax authority, with what classification?
-If you cannot answer that, the documentation gap between what platforms report and what you report is a source of potential misalignment.
+The question worth asking: do you know which of your platforms reports what, to which tax authority, with what classification?
+If not, the documentation gap between what platforms report and what you report is where misalignment starts.

 When platforms report to multiple countries

 Stripe has entities in multiple jurisdictions.
-Depending on how your Stripe account is set up, reporting may go to the IRS, to HMRC, to the Irish Revenue Commissioners, or to another national tax authority.
+Depending on how your account is set up, reporting may go to the IRS, HMRC, the Irish Revenue Commissioners, or another national tax authority.

-PayPal reports to the IRS for US accounts and to local tax authorities for accounts in other jurisdictions under various information-sharing agreements.
+PayPal reports to the IRS for US accounts and to local tax authorities for other accounts under various information-sharing agreements.

-Amazon reports marketplace sales data to tax authorities in the EU under DAC7 — a directive that requires digital platforms to report seller information and transaction data to EU member states.
+Amazon reports marketplace sales data to EU tax authorities under DAC7, a directive requiring digital platforms to report seller information and transaction data to EU member states.

-If you operate across platforms in multiple countries, the information being reported about your income arrives at different tax authorities at different times, in different formats, with different classifications.
-The founder's tax return needs to be consistent with all of these reports simultaneously.
-The narrative consistency analysis maps what happens when different institutions see different stories about the same income.
+If you operate across platforms in multiple countries, information about your income arrives at different tax authorities at different times, in different formats, with different classifications.
+Your tax return has to be consistent with all of them simultaneously.
+The narrative consistency analysis covers what happens when different institutions see different stories about the same income.

 Income attribution for multi-country work